-Shutt Settlers in the United States in the 17th Century
+Shutt Settlers in United States in the 17th Century

-Shutt Settlers in the United States in the 18th Century
+Shutt Settlers in United States in the 18th Century

-Shutt Settlers in the United States in the 19th Century
+Shutt Settlers in United States in the 19th Century

 The Shutt Family Crest was acquired from the Houseofnames.com archives.
 The Shutt Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.